GlobeTeam-Platform/ga-kursus-git/educates/workshop/content/exercises/06-remote-git-repository/index.md

 Click it, and select `OK, Don't show again` to the warning, that a Sync will both pull and push changes from the remote repository.
 ![3](3.png)

-If you get the follow box, then just say no.
+If you get the following box, then just say no.
 ![4](4.png)

 ---